French Imperial Army (1804–1815): Hussars

-These fast, light cavalrymen were the eyes, ears, and egos of the Napoleonic armies.
+Hussars were light cavalry used primarily for reconnaissance and disruption.
 They regarded themselves as the best horsemen and swordsmen (beau sabreurs) in the entire Grande Armée.
 This opinion was not entirely unjustified and their flamboyant uniforms reflected their panache.
-Tactically, they were used for reconnaissance, skirmishing, and screening for the army to keep their commanders informed of enemy movements while denying the enemy the same information and pursuing fleeing enemy troops.
-Armed only with curved sabres and pistols, they had reputations for reckless bravery to the point of being almost suicidal.
+They were used for reconnaissance, skirmishing, and screening for the army to keep their commanders informed of enemy movements.
+They had reputations for reckless bravery to the point of being almost suicidal, while being minimally armed.
 It was said by their most famous commander General Antoine Lasalle that a hussar who lived to be 30 was truly an old guard and very fortunate.
 Lasalle was killed at the Battle of Wagram at age 34.
 There were 10 regiments in 1804, with an 11th added in 1810 and two more in 1813.

 Artillery

 An actor at the Lion's Mound in Waterloo in 2025 reenacts the preparation of a cannon.

-Emperor Napoleon was a former artillery officer, and once said: "God is on the side with the best artillery".
-Therefore, French cannons were the backbone of the French Imperial Army, possessing the greatest firepower of the three arms and hence the ability to inflict the most casualties in the least amount of time.
-The French guns were often used in massed batteries (or grandes batteries) to soften up enemy formations before being subjected to the closer attention of the infantry or cavalry.
-Superb gun-crew training allowed Napoleon to move the weapons at great speed to either bolster a weakening defensive position or else hammer a potential break in enemy lines.
+French cannons were the backbone of the French Imperial Army, possessing the greatest firepower of the three arms.
+Utilised in massed batteries (or grandes batteries) to soften up enemy formations before French infantry or cavalry engaged.
+Excellent gun-crew training allowed Napoleon to move weapons quickly from different firing positions, allowing adaptability in their use.
+Emperor Napoleon himself was once an artillery officer, and once said: "God is on the side with the best artillery".

 Besides superior training, Napoleon's artillery was also greatly aided by the numerous technical improvements to French cannons by General Jean Baptiste de Gribeauval which made them lighter, faster, and much easier to sight, as well as strengthened the carriages and introduced standard-sized calibres.
 In general, French guns were 4-pounders, 8-pounders, or 12-pounders and 6 in howitzers with the lighter calibres being phased out and replaced by 6-pounders later in the Napoleonic Wars.
 French cannons had brass barrels and their carriages, wheels, and limbers were painted olive green.
 Superb organisation fully integrated the artillery into the infantry and cavalry units it supported, yet also allowed it to operate independently if the need arose.
 There were two basic types, Artillerie à pied (foot artillery) and Artillerie à cheval (horse artillery).